Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## I can't swap naked body on male character!

 > A: Known issue.
 Will be fixed in the next update.

+## ENB looks weird until opening and closing the map

+> A: Known issue.
+Don't know the cause.
+Open and close the map when you start the game.